Livelihood Assistance

 TFCF realized that the daily expenditure has already served as the main source of stress to the families living below the poverty line, and bringing them a heavy burden.
 In order to assist these families to cope with the economic difficulties, we are working towards the three Sustainable Development Goals (SDGs) in Livelihood Assistance projects: SDG.1 No Poverty, SDG.8 Decent Work and Economic Growth, and SDG.11 Sustainable Cities and Communities.

-As far as families in poverty are concerned, emergencies would drive their household conditions from bad to worse.
-Hence, TFCF offered its support and assistance promptly upon incidents of medical emergency or funeral services, or critical accidents.
-A total of 855 cases were supported in 2021, among which the ones with the highest percentages were emergency living relief (64%) and medical relief (28%) owing to the pandemic.
+For families in poverty, emergencies would plunge their conditions from bad to worse.
+Hence, TFCF offered its support and assistance promptly upon incidents of medical emergencies, funeral services, critical accidents, etc. A total of 393 cases were supported in 2022, among which medical relief (63%) accounted for the majority.